armeh429/A-journey-for-learning-advanced-tensorflow/README.md

 > (t.ly/R6ga)
 > 4. custom loss function: another important thing is that you can create  your own  loss function, at this repository you can see the structer and usage.
 > 5. huber loss function : t.ly/nigp
+> 6. huber_object_loss: to avoid hard code the threshold argument you can turn the hubre loss function into a class